Chapter 3 Graphing and describing variables

 xlab(NULL)

 When we look at interval variables, we can use the mean, median, and mode to discuss the central tendency.
 R makes it easy to calculate the mean and median, with the command summary() that we learned in section 2.2 (you can also use the commands mean() and median() with the same result).
-So, for example, let’s look at the variable x_tax_burden in the states2010 dataset.
-This is a state’s per capita taxes divided by that state’s per capita income.
-In other words, it tells us the proportion of their income that the average citizen pays in state taxes in each state.
-We can use the summary command:
+So, for example, let’s look at the variable trumpMargin2024 in the states2025 dataset.
+This is the proportion of a state’s 2024 vote that went to Donald Trump minus the proportion of a state’s vote that went to Kamala Harris.
+In other words, it is the proportion by which Trump won or lost a given state.

 ## Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.